The Dollyrots: Formation

 We were watching the 2000 presidential election results, and at four o'clock in the morning, when we found out that George W. Bush had won, Luis and I were like, "The world's probably gonna end anyway, and I don't want to go to med school," so we thought, "Let's just do the band," says Ogden.
 "So that's when it happened.
 We had no future anyways, so let's just be in a rock band!"

 Josh Harrold did not want to become a full-time musician so he left the band.
 Ogden took over his duties on bass and lead vocals.
 Mike Benbow left and was replaced by Frank Beasley.
 The band then changed their name to The Dollyrots.
-The band left Florida and visited various cities across the USA, finally settling in Los Angeles in January, 2002.
+The band left Florida and visited various cities across the U.S., finally settling in Los Angeles in January 2002.
 Ogden described Los Angeles as having "everything we needed—record labels, venues, other bands.
 It seemed like the right place."
 Beasley left the band and was replaced by Josh Valenti.

 Eat My Heart Out and Panic Button/Lookout!
 Records

-In 2003 the band self-recorded and released an EP Feed Me, Pet Me.
-Responding to a blind audition call The Dollyrots were selected to appear in a Hewlett-Packard advertisement featuring the song "Feed Me, Pet Me" which led to signing a publishing deal with Windswept-Pacific (later acquired by BMG).
+In 2003 the band self-recorded and released the EP Feed Me, Pet Me.
+Responding to a blind audition call The Dollyrots were selected to appear in a Hewlett-Packard advertisement featuring the song "Feed Me, Pet Me" which led to signing a publishing deal with Windswept Pacific Music.
 After meeting producer John Fields at the commercial recording session the band recorded their debut studio album Eat My Heart Out soon thereafter at Capitol Studio B with Fields at the helm.
 Initially self-released, the album was put into rotation on L.A.'s Indie 103.1 along with spins on Rodney Bingenheimer's show on KROQ.
 This attracted the attention of labels, and ultimately The Dollyrots signed a deal with Panic Button (under Lookout!
 Records) in July 2004 to widely release Eat My Heart Out.
 Josh Valenti left in early 2004, replaced by Amy Wood of Get Set Go.
 Eat My Heart Out was released by Panic Button/Lookout!
 Records on September 28, 2004.

-The Dollyrots spent the majority of 2004-2006 touring the U.S., headlining dates and playing alongside Groovie Ghoulies, Shonen Knife, The Breeders, The Queers, Soul Asylum, Paramore, Bang Sugar Bang, The Soviettes, The Shocker, and Teenage Bottlerocket while also playing the Lookout Records 2005 CMJ showcase.
+The Dollyrots spent the majority of 2004-2006 touring the U.S., headlining dates and playing alongside Groovie Ghoulies, Shonen Knife, The Breeders, The Queers, Soul Asylum, Paramore, Bang Sugar Bang, The Soviettes, The Shocker, and Teenage Bottlerocket while also playing the Lookout!
+Records 2005 CMJ showcase.

-The band co-starred and played two songs in the "Stuck On You" episode of CSI: NY in February 2006, with Ogden playing a role involving a murder committed with a bass guitar.
+The band co-starred and played two songs in the "Stuck on You" episode of CSI: NY in February 2006, with Ogden playing a role involving a murder committed with a bass guitar.